 What is FLR(HRO)? — Further Leave to Remain (Other / Human Rights)

-FLR(HRO) stands for Further Leave to Remain (Other / Human Rights).
-It is the in-country application form used to request leave to remain in the UK based on European Convention on Human Rights provisions — most commonly Article 8 (right to private and family life) or Article 3 (protection from torture and inhuman treatment).
-FLR(HRO) is used when the applicant's circumstances fall outside the standard family or private life routes in the Immigration Rules but engage ECHR rights.
-For standard family / partner / private life routes, FLR(M) or FLR(FP) applies — see our FLR forms guide (FLR(M) / FLR(FP) / FLR(IR) / FLR(HRO)).
-Using the correct form is critical — applications on the wrong form may be rejected or delayed.
+FLR(HRO) stands for Further Leave to Remain (Other / Human Rights) — the in-country form for leave based on European Convention on Human Rights provisions, most commonly Article 8 (private and family life) or Article 3 (protection from inhuman treatment).
+It is used where the applicant's circumstances fall outside the standard family or private life routes but still engage ECHR rights.
+For standard partner / private life routes, FLR(M) or FLR(FP) applies — see our FLR forms guide.
+Using the correct form is critical — the wrong form may be rejected or delayed.

 Four Types of Human Rights Application